 This script shows how to use Batching to start a query across multiple subscriptions and then use Skip Token within the loop to ensure every subscription's data is fully retrieved.

-$SubscriptionIDs = @("Sub-Alpha-ID", "Sub-Beta-ID")
+$SubscriptionIDs = @("SUB_A")

 $KQLQuery = "Resources | project id, name, type, subscriptionId"

-Write-Host "Starting batched query across $($SubscriptionIDs.Count) subscriptions..."
+Write-Host "Starting BATCHED query across $($SubscriptionIDs.Count) subscription(s)..."

-$CurrentBatch = $SubscriptionIDs | ForEach-Object {
+$AllResults = $SubscriptionIDs | ForEach-Object -Parallel {

-Query = $KQLQuery
+Query = $Query

 }